liapatiso95-ctrl/character-sheet/spells.md

 You touch a Small or smaller object or container that contains objects, slowing the passage of time for that object to half its usual pace.
 Food takes twice as long to spoil, a torch burns twice as long, a lamp consumes 1/2 as much oil, ice melts half as fast, etc. This effect lasts until you use the effect again, until the object changes state (such as food being eaten), or 1 day passes (at which time you can use the spell again to maintain it).
 This does not affect the items interactions with the world (such as a weapon being preserved in this way would not swing slower).

-***Cantrip Scaling***.
-This spell's effect increases to slowing time to 1/3 its usually pace when you reach 5th level, 1/4 its usual pace when you reach 11th level, and 1/5 its usual pace when you reach 17th level.
+***Cantrip Upgrade.*** This spell's effect increases to slowing time to 1/3 its usually pace when you reach 5th level, 1/4 its usual pace when you reach 11th level, and 1/5 its usual pace when you reach 17th level.

 #### Prestidigitation
 *Transmutation Cantrip*